gbraekmans/enshure/doc/modules/git_config.rst

   | The username to set the gitconfig for.
   | Example: ``jdoe``
 * | **email**: String.
 Optional.
   | The email of the user.
+Required for state present.
   | Example: ``j.doe@example.net``
 * | **name**: String.
 Optional.
-  | The name of the user
+  | The name of the user.
+Required for state present.
   | Example: ``John Doe``